A Little Bit About Me

 Some of my early history: as a military brat our family did our share of moving around.
 I was born in California, then we were off to Florida, the French Riviera (the Navy used to have some great duty stations) and Virginia.
 Seven different schools for my first eight grades.
 After his retirement, my dad moved us back to Europe, where I spent my high school years.

-Loving the mountains but wanting to find some place where the sun shines (Geneva is one of the dreariest places in the winter), I picked Colorado for a university.
+Loving the mountains but wanting to find some place where the sun shines (Geneva, Switzerland is one of the dreariest places to be in the winter), I picked Colorado for a university.
 Four years there and then I followed in my father's footsteps and became a Naval Aviator.
 I know he was disappointed that I wasn't a 'lifer', but six years was plenty for me.
 Remember, this was post-Vietnam and the military wasn't held in such high regard as it is today.

 For a while there it was like the military again.
 Not the airline with the best reputation around (remember Frank Lorenzo?).
 Things did turn around eventually, and I know I am biased, but Continental turned into one of the best airlines around.
 Now with the merger with United, it's getting interesting again.
 I just hope they survive this latest business cycle....
 My pass privileges depend on it.